alanZhang0813/hackbeanpot-2025/README.md

 # Welcome to GeoBeats 👋

-GeoBeats: an immersive sound experience while on a car trip!\n Each time you visit a new city, Geobeats curates a playlist of the most popular songs in the city that you are in!
+"GeoBeats: an immersive sound experience while on a car trip!"

+Each time you visit a new city, Geobeats curates a playlist of the most popular songs in the city that you are in!

 ## To Get Started: